Skip to content

 1. Exit Tickets in this class focus on student progress.
 To that end, the same two questions will always be asked.

-1. What did you accomplish in class today?
+1. What did you accomplish in class this week?

-2. What did you learn in class today?
+2. What did you learn in class this week?

 6. Critiques (Media Arts, Technology Concepts)